« Ideas for Experiencing Poverty / Two Weeks Down, Four to Go »

 I don’t know if I believe that.
 In fact, I’m not totally sure Christians are called to end poverty.
 Before you go looking for handy throwing stones, allow me to explain:

-Secondly, I don’t know of any scripture that says we are called to rid the world of poverty.
+Secondly, I don’t know of any scripture that says we are called to end poverty.
 We are called to fight injustice.
 We are called to be a voice for the voiceless, look after the orphan and the widow.
-But I don’t know of any verse that says we are expected to rid the world of poverty.
+But I don’t know of any verse that says we are expected to end poverty.

 And third, I wonder if saying that we can end poverty is contradictory to what Jesus told us: